bthomas2622/facepunch-steamworks-tutorial/README.md

 ## Getting Started

-I essentially managed all my Steamworks functions and statuses in a singleton created at app startup called “SteamManager.cs”.
+I essentially managed all my Steamworks functions and statuses in a singleton created at app startup called **SteamManager.cs**.

-In the “Awake()” function I setup my Singleton, and initialize my Steam Client with “SteamClient.Init”
+In the `Awake()` function I setup my Singleton, and initialize my Steam Client with `SteamClient.Init`.

 `public void Awake()
     {